Milk Bread

 Shape:

 Butter a 9-10” pan.
-Deflate dough and cut into 10 pieces, rolling each into a tight ball and place into pan, cover and let rise for 2 hours (or until doubled, do “poke” proof test). -
+Deflate dough and cut into 10 even pieces, rolling each into a tight ball (use the counter to create surface tension).
+Place all the balls into buttered pan, cover and let rise for 2 hours (or until doubled, do “poke” proof test). -

 Egg wash & bake: